Last Updated on

 - Using idioms – Make a list of the most popular idioms and use them yourself in the right situation.
 Ask your kid whether they understand the reason behind using it and then break it down for them.

-- Dumb charades – Playing a game that makes extensive use of body language and facial expressions are the best tool to learn.
+- Dumb charades – Playing a game that makes extensive use of body language and facial expressions is a great way to help your child learn expressions.
 Allow your kid to make their guesses as well as express them in the right way so as to learn better what people understand and how best to convey it to them.

 - Topic tag – Pick a theme for a conversation and ask your child to talk about it.
-Have a discussion where you make one sentence and your child has to finish that sentence around the same theme.
+Have a discussion where you say a sentence and your child has to finish that sentence around the same theme.
 This will help them keep a conversation going.

-- Fictional conversations – Have your kid talk to your pet or a toy of their liking or even a tree in the garden.
+- Fictional conversations – Have your child talk to your pet or a toy of their liking.
 Ask them to check with the object if they’re feeling good or not.
 Observe how they communicate with them or what they talk about when they are seemingly in private.

-- Team games – Engage in sports where a team needs to work together and see how your kid interacts with them.
-Try doing it with your family to give your kid a safe space to be themselves.
+- Team games – Engage your child in team sports and see how your child interacts with them.

-- Exhibitions – Take your kid to science expos or other exhibitions.
-These are spaces for discussions where multiple questions are asked and answered.
+- Exhibitions – Take your kid to science exhibitions or other exhibitions.
+These are the places for discussions and conversations.
 Encourage your child to ask questions and ask them to explain the answer to you in their own words.

 Also Read: Basic Life Skills for Children